Citizen (band): Life in Your Glass World and Youth anniversary (2021–2023)

-On January 11, 2021, the band announced their fourth full-length album Life in Your Glass World (on Run For Cover Records) and released the lead single, "I Want to Kill You".
+On January 11, 2021, the band announced their fourth full-length album Life in Your Glass World (on Run for Cover Records) and released the lead single, "I Want to Kill You".
 The band's new press photos for the album showed only Kerekes and the Hamm brothers, confirming Oehlers' departure.
 Ironically, it was Oehlers himself that took the press photos in question.
 The band later confirmed that Oehlers played on the album, and would still occasionally contribute in the studio, but was no longer an official member of Citizen.
 Oehlers has gone on to focus on his career as a front-end developer full-time since departing the band.

 In the months before the album's release, its second and third singles ("Blue Sunday" and "Black and Red") were released on digital streaming services.
 On March 26, 2021, Life in Your Glass World was released.
 The band toured in support of the album with two touring musicians: Mason Mercer on rhythm guitar and Ronnie Farris on drums.
 The latter was replaced by former Title Fight drummer Ben Russin later that year, who had previously worked with the band as their tour manager.
 In April 2022, the band shared a new stand-alone single entitled "Bash Out".
 Mercer served as the director of the music video.

-In January 2023, the band announced a North American tour to commemorate the ten-year anniversary of their debut album Youth.
+In January 2023, the band announced a North American tour to commemorate the 10-year anniversary of their debut album Youth.
 Citizen performed the album in full at every show on the run, and were joined by Fiddlehead on the tour.
 The album was also reissued on vinyl.

-Calling the Dogs (2023–present)
+Calling the Dogs and Halcyon Blues (2023–present)

 In July 2023, Citizen announced their fifth studio album Calling the Dogs, which was released on October 6, 2023.
 The band also shared the album's lead single "If You're Lonely", which they had premiered on the Youth anniversary tour earlier that year.
 With the announcement of the album came the confirmation that both Mercer and Russin had joined the band as official members.
+The band toured in support of the album across North America with Narrow Head in 2023, and toured as an opening act for Taking Back Sunday in 2024 and Movements in 2025.
+Also in 2025, the band performed a one-off show in which they performed Everyone is Going to Heaven in its entirety to commemorate its 10-year anniversary.
+The show was recorded and released as the live album and film Everybody is Going to Heaven – Live in Detroit, exclusively on cassette and VHS respectively.

+In April 2026, the band announced their sixth studio album, Halcyon Blues, and released its lead single, "Highs and Lows".
+The album was released on August 7, 2026.
+The album is to be supported by a world tour running from August 2026 to March 2027.